Last Updated on

 7. Subscribe to The Renegade Coder

 Yeah, it may not seem weird at first, but I have less than 50 subscribers.
 What do I have to do to get some love?!
 I’ll even make it easy for you.
-Here are all the links to learn everything you might want to know about becoming a subscriber:
+Head over to Patreon to learn more!

 Subscriptions are how I keep the programming content free.
 If you like to keep that kind of content free to the public, consider subscribing.
-As an added bonus, I’m still hoarding keychains, so you’ll probably get one of those in the mail after you subscribe.
+As an added bonus, I’m still hoarding keychains, so you might get one of those in the mail after you subscribe.

 That’s about all I could come up with.
 If you have any suggestions for weird ways to support your favorite websites, let me know in the comments.
 The weirder the better.